learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 #### Higher blast radius

-If you have only few nodes, then the impact of a failing node is bigger than if you have many nodes.
+If you have only a few nodes, then the impact of a failing node is bigger than if you have many nodes.

 For example, if you have only two nodes, and one of them fails, then about half of your pods disappear.

-Kubernetes can reschedule workloads of failed nodes to other nodes, but if you have only few nodes, the risk is higher that there is not enough spare capacity on the remaining node to accommodate all the workloads of the failed node.
+Kubernetes can reschedule workloads of failed nodes to other nodes, but if you have only a few nodes, the risk is higher that there is not enough spare capacity on the remaining node to accommodate all the workloads of the failed node.

 The effect is that parts of your applications will be permanently down until you bring up the failed node again.